 - Design components in transmitter and receiver to achieve effective communication.

-- Evaluate performance of communication systems through simulation.
+- Assess the performance of basic communication systems by simulation.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.